theshivamlko/cyberpunk_killer_flutter/README.md

 Cyberpunk Killer, is a personalisation/photography app developer during Flutter Hackathon.
 - Here you can take snapshots and apply cyberpunk filters and save it for your profile pic.
 - Another feature is Wallpapers related to cyberpunk that you can apply on your Android device.
 Currently this application is for **Android only** .
-- It is a **single code-base cross-platform app made on Flutter Framework**.
+- It is a **single code-bas e cross-platform app made on Flutter Framework**.
 Application for **iOS, Web App, PWA, Windows, macOS, Linux** will be build in upcoming days

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.svg?v=102)](https://opensource.org/licenses/Apache-2.0)